thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 ![image](/images/mqtt-broker/install/aws-msk-creation.png)

-**Note**: Make sure your MSK instance is accessible from the ThingsBoard MQTT Broker cluster.
+**Note**: Make sure your MSK instance is accessible from TBMQ cluster.
 The easiest way to achieve this is to deploy the MSK instance in the same VPC.
 We also recommend to use private subnets.
 This way it will be nearly impossible to accidentally expose it to the internet;

-Now you should choose the ThingsBoard MQTT Broker cluster's VPC for the Kafka cluster:
+Now you should choose TBMQ cluster's VPC for the Kafka cluster:

 ![image](/images/mqtt-broker/install/aws-msk-vpc.png)